2015–16 Melbourne Renegades season

-The 2015–16 Melbourne Renegades season is the fifth in the club's history.
+The 2015–16 Melbourne Renegades season was the fifth in the club's history.
 Coached by David Saker and captained by Aaron Finch, they competed in the BBL's 2015–16 season.

 Summary

 David Saker was unveiled as the new coach for the Renegades in the 2015–16 Big Bash League season.
 The Renegades also signed experienced players Cameron White, Xavier Doherty and Chris Gayle to strengthen their squad.